 The value may be an integer, double, string, BLOB.
 By showing the database what sort of data to demand, the user primarily minimizes the chance of SQL injection.

 To bypass SQL injections, user input should be validated for a limited assemblage of practices for syntax, model, and length.
 While granting executive powers of any database to special users, one should always strive to provide the limited powers to bypass any impending attacks to fine-tuned data.

 If a user is granted powers for a particular application, one should always make sure that the user does not obtain the application needlessly.
 Eliminating unused stored procedures may also aid in the interference of SQL injects.
 One should always be cautious when handling stored procedures as they are readily misused.

 Testing SQL Injection vulnerability can be accomplished very smoothly.
 Seldom it is sufficient to just enter ‘ or “ sign in the tested domains.
 If it delivers any unforeseen or unusual message then one can consider that SQL Injection is probable for that domain.

-For example, if the web form or application displays an error message like ‘Internal Server Error‘ as an output then SQL injection attack is possible in that portion of the system.
-Other issues, that can suggest potential SQL injection attack include Blank page displayed, no error or completion information, and completion information for the wicked code.
+For example, if the webform or application displays an error message like ‘Internal Server Error‘ as an output then the SQL injection attack is possible in that portion of the system.
+Other issues, that can suggest potential SQL injection attacks include Blank page displayed, no error or completion information, and complete information for the wicked code.